How to Create a Matrix Report in Salesforce

 Additionally, if you want to perform analyses or use your Salesforce data with other datasets from another platform, re-open the Coefficient sidebar and choose a new data source to import into Google Sheets.

 You can find many ways to combine data from Salesforce and other platforms in both Google Sheets or Excel.
-You can find all of our pre-built spreadsheet integration here.
+You can find all of our pre-built spreadsheet integrations here.

-Setting it up is a no-brainer, allowing even non-technical users to pull Salesforce data into Google Sheets, conduct analyses, create visualizations, and other data manipulation purposes on the fly.
+Setting up Coefficient is a no-brainer, allowing even non-technical users to pull Salesforce data into Google Sheets, conduct analyses, create visualizations, and other data manipulation purposes on the fly.

 The process leaves little to no room for error because, unlike manual data importing, you won’t need to map object fields — the Coefficient app does the heavy lifting for you.